E - SE

 Quite a stiff carry up!
 There are no known vices but the site is little flown.
 The area is occasionally used by gliders aero-towed across from Walney.
 A number of top landing areas are available at different heights from the summit down.

 The site lies at the very western edge of the Lake District area and so has the potential to produce tremendous cross country distances.
 However, XC potential in an easterly is not brilliant as there is airspace downwind at both Eskmeals and at Sellafield.
 The Irish Sea might come into the equation as well.
 To go XC it might help to try to head north as much as possible.
+Flights to Whitehaven and Keswick have been done.

 No photos available for this site.
 Good quality photos of CSC sites always required.